Ayoolisa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

-File 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello
+File 7-everybody adds execution permission to the owner,the group owner and the other users, to the file hello

+File 8-James_Bond sets the permission to the file hello as follows:

+<b>Owner: no permission at all</b>
+<b>Group: no permission at all</b>
+<b>Other users: all the permissions</b>